2016 Serbian local elections: Beočin

 Results of the election for the Municipal Assembly of Beočin:

 Mitar Milinković of the Progressive Party was chosen as mayor after the election.

 Srbobran

 Results of the election for the Municipal Assembly of Srbobran:

 Neško Čestić of the Progressive Party was chosen as mayor after the election.
 He was replaced by his party colleague Radivoj Paroški on 6 July 2017.

 Sremski Karlovci

 Results of the election for the Municipal Assembly of Sremski Karlovci:

 Nenad Milenković of the Progressive Party was chosen as mayor after the election.

 Temerin

 Results of the election for the Municipal Assembly of Temerin:

 Incumbent mayor Đuro Žiga of the Progressive Party was confirmed for another term in office after the election.

 Titel

 Results of the election for the Municipal Assembly of Titel:

 Dragan Božić of the Progressive Party was chosen as mayor after the election.

 Vrbas

 There was no election for the Municipal Assembly of Vrbas in 2016.
-The previous election had taken place in 2013; the next election took place in 2017.
+The previous election had taken place in 2013, and the next election took place in 2017.